xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 >
 *  We will build the container rootfs tar ball on our devbox (see topology above)
 *  The rootfs tar ball will then be transferred to IOS-XR
-*  The rootfs will  be launched using the virsh command in XR shell.
+*  The rootfs will  be launched on the host OS using the virsh command in XR shell.
 {: .notice}